Rakutanian People's Air Force¶

 - Tactical air support of Army operations — close air support, battlefield interdiction, and tactical reconnaissance for the RPA's offensive and defensive operations

-- Air mobility — strategic and tactical airlift; aerial refueling (limited)
+- Air mobility — strategic and tactical airlift; limited aerial refueling

 The Air Force is smaller in proportion to overall military strength than peer-tier Western air forces.
 The regime prioritizes ground forces and artillery over air-arm investment; this is partly doctrinal and partly economic.